 Cons: The earthquake risk is 48% higher than the national average.

 Notes: While there is no hospital, there is a medical clinic with an emergency room.
-Friday Harbor has grown by 50% within the last decade or two but is still a quiet place, particularly during the winter months.
+Friday Harbor has grown by 2% within the last decade and is a quiet place, particularly during the winter months.

 Recommended as a Retirement Spot?
 Yes, but the distance to a hospital should be considered.